FRC1076/10-7-Introduction-to-Command-Based-Programming/docs/Introduction_to_Command_Based.md

 >
 > Another data type which *isn't* primitive but does come up alot is `String`, which represents strings of text (like the one you're reading right now).

+>Variables don't *have* to be primitive data types.
+They can also be objects themselves.
+Object variables mostly behave the same as primitive variables (with a few important caveats), and their type still needs to be explicitly declared.
+We will see some examples of object variables later.

 Great!
 Now we have some information about our car.
 But we still need to make it do stuff.
 Let's add a method called `drive`, which tells our car to subtract 1 from its gas and add 1 to its position:
 ```java
 class Car {